robertoBosio/LESS/README.md

    ```

 ### Input file format
 Both the input query graph and data graph are vertex-labeled.
 Each graph starts with 't N M' where N is the number of vertices and M is the number of edges.
 A vertex and an edge are formatted as 'v VertexID LabelId Degree' and 'e VertexId VertexId' respectively.
-The VertexId should start from 0 and be in the range [0,N - 1].
+The VertexId should start from 0 and be in the range [0, N - 1].
 The following is a correct input sample.
-Other examples are stored under the folder dataset.
+Other examples are stored under the dataset folder.

 Example:
 ```bash